Rabies outbreaks in Ontario

 Animals are captured and vaccinated against rabies with an intramuscular injection, like the one used to vaccinate pets.
 We also give each animal an ear-tag with a unique identification number to identify it as vaccinated if the animal is re-captured.

-After they are vaccinated, we release the animals back to the area where we captured them.
+After they are vaccinated, we release the animals where we captured them.
 These animals will then defend their home territory against other potentially unvaccinated animals, which helps prevent the spread of rabies.

 Vaccination areas